Pivotal Tracker Help

 Tracker does have basic time keeping functionality, which allows you to record how many hours you've spent on a given project, per day, for record keeping or invoicing your clients.
-You'll need to enable this functionality for your Account, on the Account Settings page, accessible via the Accounts link, located in the dropdown menu accessed from your name in the upper-right.corner.
+You'll need to enable this functionality for your Account, on the Account Settings page, accessible via the Accounts link, located under your name at the top-right of Tracker (Username->Accounts->Manage Account->Settings->Time Tracking).

 I've enabled time for my account(s), now what?

-You should see a Time' link, located in the dropdown menu accessed from your name in the upper-right corner.
+You should see a Time link, located under your name at the top-right of Tracker.
 Clicking that will take you to a Time Tracker page, where you can enter time shifts for your projects as well as run and export time shift reports.

 Can other people on my account enter time as well?

-You can add additional 'time enterers' on the Account Members Page (Accounts -> Manage -> Members).
+You can add additional 'time enterers' on the Account Members Page (Accounts -> Manage Account-> Account Members->Actions).
 Time enterers are those who can enter time on the account.
 Time Keepers are those who can administer time on the account and view all time data associated to projects on the given account.
-Time enterers on the account will be able to enter time against any project associated to this account.
+Time enterers on the account will be able to enter time against any project in this account.